unusualnemo/unusualnemo.github.io/docs/immersion.md

 try to get in at least 30 minutes a day of passive listening

-> i listen to a [[español#listening|podcast]] while doing the dishes and cleaning the kitchen. it usually adds up to around 30 minutes.
+> i listen to a podcast ([[español#listening]]) while doing the dishes and cleaning the kitchen. it usually adds up to around 30 minutes.